Terence Crawford (actor): Academia

-In addition to teaching acting Crawford has taught play-writing, dramaturgy, and directing at under-graduate and post-graduate levels.

-He has held head of acting positions at the following institutions: Theatre Nepean (NSW), TTRP (Singapore) (now ITI), LASALLE College of the Arts (Singapore), and Adelaide College of the Arts (ACArts).
-He has also been a director at WAAPA and a guest at L'École Internationale de Théâtre Jacques Lecoq (Paris).
+From 2008 and as of 2016 he was head of acting at the Adelaide College of the Arts.

+He has also been a director at the Western Australian Academy of Performing Arts and a guest at L'École Internationale de Théâtre Jacques Lecoq (Paris).

+In 2014 Crawford was appointed adjunct professor at the J.M.
+Coetzee Centre for Creative Practice, University of Adelaide.

+As well as teaching acting, Crawford has taught play-writing, dramaturgy, and directing at undergraduate and postgraduate levels.

 Other roles and recognition

+In 2016, Crawford stood for election to the South Australian Senate for the Arts Party.

-In 2018 Crawford gave the keynote address at the inaugural AusAct conference, at Charles Sturt University, and in 2013 he was honoured by the University of Adelaide, which awarded him the title of adjunct professor.
+In 2018, Crawford he gave the keynote address at the inaugural AusAct conference, at Charles Sturt University.

-He has written many songs with songwriting partner Richard Davies as well as on his own.
-These songs have featured in various theatrical and musical contexts, and are played by his current band, Almost Evelyn.
+He plays guitar and has written many songs with songwriting partner Richard Davies as well as on his own.
+These songs have featured in various theatrical and musical contexts, and are played by his band, Almost Evelyn, which includes Max Garcia-Underwood on vocals and guitar and Nicola Grant on vocals.
+They have played live around Adelaide pubs, including The Wheatsheaf, were featured on Triple J Unearthed, and in 2021 they released an eponymous EP.